 When the fan and heating element are at the bottom of your dehydrator, you tend to have to rotate the racks around as the ones closest to the bottom will dry the food out more, leaving you with uneven dehydration levels.

 The Best Food Dehydrator For Fruit

-This dehydrator brand has the heating element and the fan in the back of the unit, so your food will evenly dry out, and the dryness level will be consistent.
+This dehydrator brand has the heating element located in the back of the drying unit on both the 6 tray and ten tray models, so your food will evenly dry out, and the dryness level will be consistent.